 Just hand wash the pan in a bit of warm, soapy water and then rinse and dry it with a soft cloth or paper towel.

 Seasoning or conditioning nonstick pans

 For ‘conditioning’, simply wipe the interior of the pan with a light coating of cooking oil.
 Note: Don’t use oil sprays for this.
 Then, heat over low to medium for about 3-4 minutes, wash and then dry.
 I give a step-by-step account in my review of the Vesuvio ceramic frying pan.

 Non-stick sprays can buildup a layer and damage the nonstick performance of the ceramic cooking surface.

-Similar to the seasoning of cast iron skillets, apparently all nonstick pans benefit from an every-once-in-a-while ‘conditioning’ of the cooking surface.
+Similar to the seasoning of cast iron skillets, some nonstick pans benefit from an every-once-in-a-while ‘conditioning’ of the cooking surface.

 GreenPan, however, claims there is “no need to season your pan!”
 My advice is to go with what the maker of your pan recommends.

 Using nonstick cookware

 There are a few different kinds of nonstick coating of cookware on the market.
 Some will have trademark names, such as Thermolon, used by GreenPan.
 Others may be infused with minerals, such as titanium or copper, for added scratch resistance and durability.

 But broadly speaking, all nonstick coatings fall into two categories, Teflon and ceramic.